From Medical Emergency to Debt Free: How I Paid off My Debt

 Nokes remembered that 10 years later when he pulled out some credit cards to take care of doctor and hospital costs from a medical emergency.
 The final bill came to around $14,000, which wouldn’t have been a big problem except he was in grad school and not working.

 When bills came due, he couldn’t pay.
 First the card companies called.
 Then the bill collectors came calling.
 Then kept calling … and calling … and calling until Ryan decided to give InCharge Debt Solutions a call and ask for some help.

 “I was overwhelmed,” he said.
 “But when I got on the phone with the counselor from InCharge, she had such a great attitude about this.
 I remember her saying ‘You sound really stressed, but you came to the right place for help.’ – She was right.”

-InCharge credit counselors worked with Nokes’ creditors to dramatically reduce the interest rate on his cards.
+InCharge credit counselors worked with Nokes’ creditors to dramatically reduce the interest rate on his cards and simplify his payments by consolidating his bills.
 They also stopped the calls from debt collectors – “That combination made a huge difference in my life,” Ryan said – and 34 months later, he paid off the last of his debts.

 “This hasn’t been easy, but I have a learned a lot about dealing with stress and preparing for emergencies,” Nokes said.

 Back when his parents gave him a credit card, they were thinking of common teenage dilemmas like running out of gas or a broken down car.
 They weren’t thinking about a blood clot forming in his leg and racing up to his lungs, or the seven-day hospital stay it took to get it under control.

 Neither was Ryan, but that situation certainly qualified as an emergency.
 He was 25 at the time, had moved away from home to go to grad school and was long since removed from the care of Mom and Dad.
 But he still was in possession of a credit card.
 In fact, he had four of them and used each one to pay some portion of $14,000 worth of doctor and hospital bills.